top of page

 Verbena Bonariensis has several medicinal uses including for sore throats, respiratory tract diseases such as asthma and whooping cough.
 It’s also a great late summer plant.

-The Physic Garden began life as a Community Garden cared for by the Friends of Saughton Park growing fruit and vegetables in two large raised beds.
-As part of the park restoration, we were asked to recreate that area as a physic garden and we jumped at the chance.
+The Physic Garden began life as a Community Garden which was cared for by the Friends.
+We grew fruit and vegetables in two large raised beds.
+As part of the park Restoration Project, the Friends were asked to recreate the area as a Physic Garden.
+We jumped at the chance!